-Description: Engaging leadership and stakeholders in a process of discussing vision, mission, values and priorities - How will the world be different because of our work?
+Description: Engaging leadership and interest holders in a process of discussing vision, mission, values and priorities - How will the world be different because of our work?
 Then, developing a comprehensive plan to make it happen.

 Components: The process is as important as the outcome.
 The strategic planning process is customized to fit the culture of the organization and the depth of the strategic plan.
 There are typically four phases:

 Interest Holder Engagement and Internal & External Analysis Process Possibilities: café conversations, appreciative inquiry discovery session’s, blogs, on-line surveys, distributed facilitated sessions, focus groups